Emergency Contraception Laid Bare: The 10 Biggest Myths Revealed

 Myth #8: Emergency Contraceptives Are Only Available When I Have an Emergency

-Most brands of levonorgestrel emergency contraceptives, like Plan B One-Step, are available over-the-counter at any time and DO NOT require a prescription.
+Levonorgestrel emergency contraceptives, like Plan B One-Step (and generics), are available over-the-counter at any time and DO NOT require a prescription.
 Most pharmacies will stock these products on the shelves and pharmacists are glad to answer any questions.

-Remember, emergency contraception does not protect against the AIDS virus or other sexually transmitted diseases; only a condom can do this.
+Remember, emergency contraception does not protect you against the AIDS virus or other sexually transmitted diseases; only a condom can do that.

 Myth #9: Emergency Contraceptive Pills Have No Side Effects